echilundo/courage-to-question/posts/denouement-2019-games.md

 But it’s all so satisfying when it comes together at the end.
 I can only assume that playing this with a significant other make put a (temporary) strain on the relationship.

+<p align="center">--</p>

 <h2 style="text-align: center;"> I Was Disappointed By</h2>

 <p align="center">
   <img src="/static/img/mass-effect-andromeda.png">
 </p>

 Anyone who has known for a good period of time knows that I LOVE Mass Effect.
 I bought the original on Xbox 360 and PC.
-I bought Dragon Age: Origins just because it had the armor for the sequel (honestly: the world of Thedas was an afterthought for me).
+I bought Dragon Age: Origins just because it had the armor for the sequel (honestly, the world of Thedas was an afterthought for me).
 Bought the limited edition of Mass Effect 2.
 And my then-girlfriend bought the limited edition of Mass Effect 3 for my birthday.
-I still feel slightly guilty because that game's ending was terrible.
+I still feel slightly guilty about that because that game's ending was terrible.
 Don't believe me?
-Google ME3 ending reactions.
+Google "ME3 ending reaction".

 BUT, the universe that BioWare had created was quite something and was often referred to as this generation's Star Trek.
 So when a new game was announced in 2014, it's an understatement to say I was excited.

 I got it in the bargain bin about a year and a half after its release in Mach 2017.
 Not even my crush on virtual Cora could distract me from the long cortège I decided to embark on.
-This what wasted potential looks like in video game form.
+This is what wasted potential looks like in video game form.

-Jason Schreier did a terrific post-mortem of the game [here](https://kotaku.com/the-story-behind-mass-effect-andromedas-troubled-five-1795886428).
+Investigative journalist, Jason Schreier, provided us with an account of the trouble development of the game [here](https://kotaku.com/the-story-behind-mass-effect-andromedas-troubled-five-1795886428).

+<p align="center">--</p>

 <p align="center">
   <img src="/static/img/red-dead-redemption-2.png">